 Why Ghosting Is Not Always a Form of ‘Emotional Abuse’

 In the modern dating world, ghosting is often a one-word horror story.
 People know it to be that emotionally scarring act of disappearing on someone — especially a potential romantic interest — without so much as an explanation.
 Is it ethical, or is it just an instrument of emotional abuse?
 Or, could ghosting be a covert tactic of manipulation?
-These questions have plagued cultural discourses for a long time now.
+These questions have plagued cultural discourse for a long time now.
 And, recently, they were revived when a Philippine lawmaker introduced a bill seeking to literally outlaw ghosting.

 Arnolfo Teves Jr., who believes ghosting should be punishable, argued that “it can be likened to a form of emotional cruelty and should be punished as an emotional offense because of the trauma it causes to the ‘ghosted’ party,” leading them to “develop feelings of rejection and neglect.”
 Teves isn’t entirely wrong — at least, not in articulating the idea that ghosting can negatively impact the mental health of the ghostee.
 It can cause them to feel worthless and unlovable — perhaps, even causing long-term damage to their self-esteem.
 However, deeming it emotional abuse, as a blanket statement — or equating it with “the silent treatment” — might be an overreach.